Fortanix Data Security Manager Using Secret Store CSI Driver

 Perform the following steps to copy the API key from the Fortanix DSM:

-1. Click the Apps menu item in the DSM left navigation panel and click the app created in Section 5.4: Creating an Application to go to the detailed view of the app.
+1. In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 5.4: Creating an Application to go to the detailed view of the app.

 5.6 Creating a Security Object

-Perform the following steps to generate a tokenization key in the Fortanix DSM:
+Perform the following steps to import a Secret key in the Fortanix DSM:

-1. Click the Security Objects menu item in the DSM left navigation panel and click the button on the Security Objects page to add a security object.
+1. In the DSM left navigation panel, click the Security Objects menu item, and then click the + button to create a new security object.

-2. On the Add new Security Object page, enter the following details:
+2. On the Add new Security Object page, do the following:

-• In the Place value here or import from file section, select the value format type as Hex, Base64, or Raw and click the UPLOAD A FILE button to upload the key file.
+5. In the Place value here or import from file section, select the value format type as Hex, Base64, or Raw, and click UPLOAD A FILE to upload the key file.

-• Key operations permitted: Select the required operations to define the actions that can be performed with the cryptographic keys, such as encryption, decryption, signing, and verifying.
+6. In the Key operations permitted section, select the required operations to define the actions that can be performed with the cryptographic keys, such as encryption, decryption, signing, and verifying.

 NOTE